Flank/flank-dashboard/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md

 #### Decision

-We've considered and analyzed the described above packages and chose the `firebase-functions-interop`, as it satisfies our [goals](#feasibility-study).
+We've considered and analyzed the described above packages and chose the `firebase-functions-interop`, as it satisfies our [requirements](#requirements).

 ### Prototyping